-This fight, where Chancellor Palpatine faced off against his former apprentice and his brother, was clearly played in Palpatine’s favor right from the start.
-Actually, Palpatine makes the skilled Maul and Savage look as if they do not know to wield a lightsaber.
+This fight, where Chancellor Palpatine faced off against his former apprentice and his brother, was played in Palpatine’s favor right from the start.
+Palpatine makes the skilled Maul and Savage look as if they do not know to wield a lightsaber.
 He almost toys with the pair as he deals with what he sees as merely a minor annoyance, while Maul and Opress are giving everything they got with anger and fear.
 He fights Maul and Savage simultaneously, killing Opress, and defeating and capturing Maul alive.

 It is an incredible battle, and in many ways – Sidious’ best.
 The interesting thing is that Palpatine wasn’t even very fond of using a lightsaber.
 He and his master before him considered themselves to be above the “petty” use of mere physical weapons, instead of focusing their efforts on the complete manipulation of the Force.

 10/30.
 Anakin and Obi-Wan vs. Dooku in Attack of the Clones

 Attack of the Clones is severely underrated by the fandom, but I love the action, the music, and even the visuals are superb.
 This duel on Planet Geonosis was no different.
 However, we ranked it kind of low because it was shadowed by the other duels in the other movies.

 There wasn’t much for the lack of better words – action – in this duel.
 It was kind of just Obi-Wan and his Padawan Anakin getting kicked in the ass and waiting for Yoda to save the day.
-It was still a great Star Wars lightsaber duel, though, that totally deserves the 10th spot on our list.
+It was still a great Star Wars lightsaber duel, though, that deserves the 10th spot on our list.

-The duel took place in Dooku’s hangar in N’ge’u Valley, where Anakin and Obi-Wan confronted the ex-Jedi but were easily defeated by him.
+The duel took place in Dooku’s hangar in N’ge’u Valley, where Anakin and Obi-Wan confronted the ex-Jedi but was easily defeated by him.
 Obi-Wan was wounded and Anakin lost his right arm.

 9/30.
 Anakin Skywalker vs Asajj Ventress in the Clone Wars animated series